 Related party transactions are based on the amounts agreed to by the parties.
-During the years ended November 30, 2023, and 2022, we did not enter into any contracts or undertake any commitment or obligation with any related parties other than as described herein.
+During the year ended December 31, 2024, we did not enter into any contracts or undertake any commitment or obligation with any related parties other than as described herein.

-Our Audit Committee is charged with reviewing and approving all related party transactions and reviewing and making recommendations to the board of directors, or approving any contracts or other transactions with any of our current or former executive officers.
+Our Audit Committee is charged with reviewing and approving all related party transactions and reviewing and making recommendations to our board of directors, or approving any contracts or other transactions with any of our current or former executive officers.
 The Charter of the Audit Committee sets forth our written policy for the review of related party transactions.